GetStream/stream-video-swift/docusaurus-old/docs/iOS/guides/quickstart/audio-room.md

 It is a straightforward model that allows us to create a new audio room on our API.

 With that, you can start the implementation of the view code.
 Create a new SwiftUI view and call it `AudioRoomsView`.
 It will have a `@StateObject` for the `AudioRoomsViewModel` and an `@ObservedObject` of type `AppState` that will be handed down from the parent.
-Next to that it will obtain a reference to the `StreamVideo` client through injection.
-A way to initiate the creation of a new audio room.
+Next to that, it will obtain a reference to the `StreamVideo` client through injection.
+We also add a way to initiate the creation of a new audio room.
 It will then create a scrollable list of all `AudioRoom` elements that act as buttons to join a room.
 It will also have a logout button in the `toolbar`.

-Before you start with the list you will create a helper view that creates the UI for a single `AudioRoom` element in the list.
+Before you start with the list, you will create a helper view that creates the UI for a single `AudioRoom` element in the list.
 This makes the code a little more structured.
 Create a new SwiftUI view called `AudioRoomCell`.
 Its code will lay out all the properties vertically and not do much else, so here it is:

 ```swift
 struct AudioRoomCell: View {